Alexoner/dsa/linux/sort-uniq.md

     2 b
     1 c

-- -c, --count: prefix line by the number of occurrences
+uniq -c, --count: prefix line by the number of occurrences